 Client: Environment Canterbury; Christchurch City Council

-EOS role: Design and delivery of multiple complementary studies – pre/post-earthquake community comparisons, in-situ invertebrate survival bioassays, dissolved-oxygen monitoring, biodiversity-hotspot mapping, and a new non-wadeable river survey, plus technical reporting and public science communication
+Our role: Design and delivery of multiple complementary studies – pre/post-earthquake ecological comparisons, in-situ invertebrate survival bioassays, dissolved-oxygen monitoring, biodiversity-hotspot mapping, and a new non-wadeable river survey, plus technical reporting and public science communication

 Location: Ōtautahi/Christchurch waterways

-The 2010–2011 Canterbury earthquakes did more than damage buildings; they reshaped Christchurch’s waterways, driving liquefaction sand and silt, slumping banks, uplifted streambeds, and raw sewage from shattered pipes into the city’s rivers and streams.
-EOS Ecology’s deep knowledge of those waterways – and the years of pre-earthquake survey data it already held – led to its inclusion in the Earthquake Environmental Response Team alongside Christchurch City Council, Environment Canterbury and NIWA.
-With existing baseline data in hand, we were able to do something rare after a natural disaster: assess what the earthquakes had actually done to the rivers’ fish and invertebrate communities by comparing directly against how they had been before.
+The 2010–2011 Canterbury earthquakes did more than damage buildings; they reshaped Christchurch’s waterways, slumping banks, uplifting streambeds, and driving liquefaction sand and silt, and raw sewage into the city’s rivers and streams.
+EOS Ecology’s deep knowledge of those waterways led to its inclusion in the Earthquake Environmental Response Team alongside Christchurch City Council (CCC), Environment Canterbury (ECan) and NIWA.
+With existing baseline data in hand, we were able to assess what the earthquakes had actually done to the rivers’ fish and invertebrate communities by comparing directly against how they had been before.

 Wellington’s Piped Streams Ecology

-A first-of-its-kind investigation into the freshwater life inside Wellington’s underground stormwater pipes – developing novel confined-space survey methods to establish that piped streams are living habitat and active fish-migration corridors, not just conveyance.
+A first-of-its-kind investigation into the freshwater life inside Wellington's underground urban piped streams – developing novel confined-space survey methods to establish that piped streams are living habitat and active fish-migration corridors, not just conveyance.

 Client: Greater Wellington Regional Council; Wellington City Council

-Location: Island Bay, Miramar, and Hataitai catchments – Wellington
+Location: Island Bay, Miramar & Hataitai catchments, Wellington

-In hilly, heavily developed Wellington, most of the city’s small streams have been progressively buried in pipes to make way for development and to manage flood and disease risk – in some catchments more than 90% of the natural channel length is now underground, leaving only fragmented open remnants.
-Ecological information had only ever been gathered from those visible open sections, while the piped reaches connecting them were managed purely as stormwater infrastructure and their ecology was essentially unknown.
-Building on earlier integrated catchment work on Wellington’s open streams, Greater Wellington Regional Council and Wellington City Council commissioned EOS Ecology to answer a simple but unexplored question: what actually lives in the pipes beneath the streets, and do these hidden waterways have ecological value beyond moving water?
+In hilly, heavily developed Wellington, most of the city’s small streams have been progressively buried in pipes sitting below roads and buildings – in some catchments more than 90% of the natural channel length is now underground.
+Ecological information had only ever been gathered from the visible open sections, while the piped reaches connecting them were managed purely as stormwater infrastructure and their ecology essentially unknown.
+Building on our earlier integrated catchment work on Wellington’s open streams, Greater Wellington Regional Council and Wellington City Council commissioned EOS Ecology to answer a simple but unexplored question: what actually lives in the pipes beneath the streets, and do these hidden waterways have value beyond moving water?

 Answering it meant developing field methods for an environment few ecologists had ever sampled.
-Using Wellington Water Limited’s stormwater and manhole GIS layers we identified candidate access points, then lifted manhole lids across three urban catchments – Pae Kawakawa Stream (Island Bay), Miramar Stream (Miramar) and Waipapa Stream (Hataitai) – gas-testing the air and characterising habitat before any entry.
+Using Wellington Water’s stormwater and manhole GIS layers, we identified access points, then lifted manhole lids across three urban catchments – Pae Kawakawa Stream (Island Bay), Miramar Stream (Miramar), and Waipapa Stream (Hataitai) – gas-testing the air and characterising habitat before any entry.
 Because the pipes are confined spaces, the fieldwork was carried out under specialist confined-space safety procedures, and we adapted and combined a suite of techniques to suit: long-handled kick-net and in-pipe Surber sampling for macroinvertebrates, trail cameras positioned at manhole entrances together with spotlighting and netting for fish, and sticky traps for flying insects.
-Six sites were surveyed in detail across two field rounds in 2019, with the results set out in an interim study and then a comprehensive final report.
+Six sites were surveyed in detail across two field rounds in 2019.

 The pipes turned out to be far from lifeless.
-Fish were present at five of the six sites – both longfin and shortfin tuna/eels, alongside banded kōkopu and īnanga – confirming that migratory native fish are not simply passing through but using the pipe network as habitat and as a migration corridor between the sea and isolated open-channel remnants, with a clear pattern of eels dominating the pipes while banded kōkopu and kōura hold the open reaches.
+Fish were present at five of the six sites – both longfin and shortfin tuna/eels, alongside banded kōkopu and īnanga – with a clear pattern of eels dominating the pipes while banded kōkopu and kōura hold the open reaches.
+That distribution confirmed migratory native fish are using the pipe network as both habitat and as a migration corridor between the sea and isolated open-channel remnants.
 In-pipe sampling recorded 31 macroinvertebrate taxa, and even spider webs and the flying insects caught on sticky traps pointed to a resident community living in near-total darkness.
-The study established the first defensible baseline for these forgotten ecosystems and a tested set of methods to monitor them – and made a practical case for treating piped streams as more than stormwater conveyance, from recognising them in regional planning through to retrofitting pools, baffles and fish cover to improve habitat.
+The study established the first defensible baseline for these forgotten ecosystems and a tested set of methods to monitor them, and made a practical case for treating piped streams as more than stormwater conveyance – from recognising them in regional planning through to retrofitting pools, baffles and fish cover to improve habitat.
 The work drew national media attention and reframed how urban piped waterways can be valued and managed.

 Campbell Island Bicentennial Expedition

-Coordinating the largest multidisciplinary research expedition to remote, subantarctic Campbell Island in more than 30 years, and leading the first comprehensive survey of its streams and tarns, which more than tripled the island’s known freshwater fauna and set a baseline for its long-term conservation.
+Coordinating the largest multidisciplinary research expedition to remote, subantarctic Campbell Island in more than 30 years, and leading the first comprehensive survey of its streams and tarns – work that more than tripled the island's known freshwater fauna and set a baseline for its long-term conservation.

 Client: Department of Conservation; Royal New Zealand Navy; Fifty Degrees South Trust

-Location: Campbell Island, around 700 km south of mainland New Zealand in the Southern Ocean
+Location: Campbell Island, around 700 km south of mainland Aotearoa New Zealand in the Southern Ocean

-Campbell Island / Motu Ihupuku lies some 700 kilometres south of the New Zealand mainland, deep in the Southern Ocean – a World Heritage subantarctic island whose freshwater streams and tarns were among the least-studied aquatic environments in the country.
+Motu Ihupuku/Campbell Island lies some 700 kilometres south of the Aotearoa New Zealand mainland, deep in the Southern Ocean – a World Heritage subantarctic island whose freshwater streams and tarns were among the least-studied aquatic environments in the country.
 In the summer of 2010–2011, EOS Ecology developed and coordinated the Campbell Island Bicentennial Expedition, the largest multidisciplinary research expedition to the island in more than 30 years.
-Run under the Fifty Degrees South Trust and supported logistically by the Royal New Zealand Navy and the Department of Conservation, the 14-person, 11-week expedition brought together specialists in botany, freshwater ecology, terrestrial invertebrates and human history – and pulling that off in such a remote, demanding environment was itself a considerable feat of planning, logistics and inter-agency coordination.
+Run under the Fifty Degrees South Trust, and supported logistically by the Royal New Zealand Navy and the Department of Conservation, a 14-person, 11-week expedition brought together specialists in freshwater ecology, botany, terrestrial invertebrates, and human history – pulling that off in such a remote, demanding environment was itself a considerable feat of planning, logistics and inter-agency coordination.

 Alongside coordinating the expedition, EOS Ecology led its freshwater ecology team and carried out the first comprehensive survey of the island’s waterbodies – more than 25 waterway sites and 35 tarns.
-The fieldwork combined habitat assessment with extensive sampling of aquatic invertebrates, periphyton and microbes, water and sediment quality, sediment cores, and specimens for eDNA and stable-isotope analysis.
+The fieldwork combined habitat assessment with extensive sampling of aquatic invertebrates, periphyton, and microbes, water and sediment quality, sediment cores, and specimens for eDNA and stable-isotope analysis.
 The processing and taxonomic work that followed back on the mainland transformed what was known about the island: its documented freshwater fauna rose from just 13 taxa to more than 50, including species new to science and the first taxonomic treatment of a remarkably diverse freshwater oligochaete (worm) fauna – the greatest such diversity recorded from any subantarctic island.
-The work produced the first online interactive identification keys to the island’s freshwater invertebrates, an invertebrate reference collection now housed at the national museum Te Papa, and peer-reviewed publications that even reconstructed the island’s past climate from diatoms preserved in sediment cores; one newly discovered species was named after EOS Ecology.
+The work produced the first online interactive identification keys to the island’s freshwater invertebrates, an invertebrate reference collection now housed at Te Papa, peer-reviewed publications that even reconstructed the island’s past climate from diatoms preserved in sediment cores, and the classification of two new genera and four new species to science, including one named in honour of EOS Ecology (Biprostatus eos) and one after our principal scientist (Macquaridrilus mcmurtrieae) who spearheaded the expedition.

-Because so few people will ever set foot on Campbell Island, EOS Ecology also designed and ran the expedition’s public-engagement programme, sending blogs, social-media updates and live radio and television interviews back to the mainland by satellite – real-time glimpses of life and science on a subantarctic island.
+Because so few people will ever set foot on Campbell Island, EOS Ecology also designed and ran the expedition’s public-engagement programme, sending blogs, social-media updates, and live radio and television interviews back to the mainland by satellite – real-time glimpses of life and science on a subantarctic island.
 The lasting value, though, is the baseline.
-Where previously very little was understood about the ecology of the island’s streams and tarns, the expedition established a defensible baseline dataset and the identification tools to use it – directly supporting the Department of Conservation’s long-term management of the island and its goals under the New Zealand Biodiversity Strategy, while the freshwater oligochaete discoveries continue to inform the global puzzle of how life colonises isolated oceanic islands.
-It is the kind of foundational survey work that turns a remote unknown into something that can be monitored, managed and protected for generations.
+Where previously very little was understood about the ecology of the island’s streams and tarns, the expedition established a defensible baseline dataset and the identification tools to use it – directly supporting DOC’s long-term management of the island and its goals under the Aotearoa New Zealand Biodiversity Strategy, while the freshwater oligochaete discoveries continue to inform the global puzzle of how life colonises isolated oceanic islands.